 Your chances of doing ‘FANTASTIC’ in this modern world increase multi-fold; if you adopt the ‘3R’ approach.
 ‘3R’ is — ‘Running, Reading and Relaxing’.
 As a Motivational Speaker , one tip I have consistently given to my audiences, especially young people and their parents is – 3 most crucial habits for a wholesome life are – 1) habit of being physically and mentally fit, 2) a great reading habit and 3) a love for travel.
 Trust me, it takes care of a lot of things.
 And that’s why, I have put together this list of fantastic books for you.
-Because, whether you accept it or not – reading is a great, quite healthy habit!
+Because, whether you accept it or not – reading is an awesome habit (if one could develop it right)!

 Let me start with the last ‘R’ i.e. Relaxing.
 If your mind is not relaxed; I mean, if it is always involved in trivial issues- you will never get a good productivity, out of your day.
 So, learn to rise above superficial issues in life — as people issues, small stuff etc. (Here are 10 Simple Ways to Relax Your Mind)